alan-yilun-li/Scrapbook/README.md

 I should acknowledge Apple’s “Start Developing iOS Apps” Swift 2.0 tutorial (linked below) for much assistance and inspiration.
 [Many many stack-exchange pages and other tutorials were also consulted but none so heavily used.]

-Deviations from the tutorial project start with having replaced the RatingControl object with a UITextView for the caption.
-Additional changes that this required were implementing fluid scrolling based on keyboard notifications, as the keyboard would cover the caption (UITextView) during input otherwise.
-This involved wrapping views in many scrollviews and enabling and disabling scrolling programmatically given multiple cases of use.

-Other changes were also made, such as changing the position in the array of entries in which entries were added reverse the order of the array (to correct the chronology), correcting the availability of the save button to make entries unsaveable when no picture has been chosen, to make entries immediately saveable when editing, and etcetera.
+To document it a little, some deviations from the tutorial include quality of life fixes including: making the photo displays compatible with non-square photos, scrolling UITextViews / UITextFields based on keyboard visibility (and scrolling the frame back when input is copmlete), implementing embedded UIScrollViews into the table cells, changing the order in which entries were added to the UITableView (reversing the array) and ensuring making sure saving and scrolling was enabled or disabled given certain input cases, etc.

+Major changes involved and revolve around having implemented a UIPageViewController in which all entries are displayed in, can be navigated to and edited from (with saving, of course), and working with a UITextView for the caption instead of a rating object.

 Start Developing iOS Apps: https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/

 -------

-I am currently working on adding a PageViewController and the required navigation to display entries in a PageView when pressed on, so that entries can be flipped through chronologically like an actual book.
-I came upon this idea when reading the Apple recommendations on intuitive UI design (which I completely agree with).

-That being said, I am currently troubleshooting difficulties with generating an array of ViewControllers based on my current array of entries that I am using for my TableViewController.
-I hope to make more progress on it soon!
+Next Steps:

 Other ideas for expanding upon Scrapbook's functionality in the future include adding a song for each entry, so that users can have a "soundtrack" for their life.
 [I haven't looked into this too much but I would probably use Apple's API, such as the MediaPlayer framework or Apple Music API.]

+Accomplished as of January 19th, 2017:
+(though some bugfixing still has to happen)

+~~I am currently working on adding a PageViewController and the required navigation to display entries in a PageView when pressed on, so that entries can be flipped through chronologically like an actual book.
+I came upon this idea when reading the Apple recommendations on intuitive UI design (which I completely agree with). ~~

+~~That being said, I am currently troubleshooting difficulties with generating an array of ViewControllers based on my current array of entries that I am using for my TableViewController.
+I hope to make more progress on it soon!~~